 For example, Houzz charges an 18% commission while Etsy only takes 5%.
 Compare the selling fees and payment systems of each marketplace to find the best fit for your store.
-There is a lot of opportunities to find the right marketplace for your brand with the right product and audience fit.
+There are a lot of opportunities to find the right marketplace for your brand with the right product and audience fit.

 Growing your brand on the web

-You’d be surprised how many people find a product they like on Amazon or eBay and then buy from it directly on the company’s website.
+You’d be surprised how many people find a product they like on Amazon or eBay and then buy it directly on the company’s website.

 It happens all the time.